to Community Outreach Medical Center!

 When you and your family are in need of medical services at budget-friendly rates, you’ve come to the right place.
 Community Outreach Medical Center offers wide-ranging medical services delivered with warmth, courteousness, and compassion.

 We are a 501(c)(3) nonprofit organization established for the purpose of charity.
-To learn more about us and our services, browse our website or get in touch with us today.
-We serve individuals and families in Southern Nevada.
+To learn more about us and our services, browse our website or get in touch with us today!

 Community Outreach Medical Center- Corona Virus (COVID-19) Protocol

-Effective immediately and until further notice, COMC will provide in-person care Mondays through Fridays, from 8:15am to 1:15pm, by appointment only.
-As an alternative method to in-person care, telehealth services will be available to patients during normal business hours (Mondays through Fridays from 8:15am-5pm).
-As a preventative measure, COMC will not except walk-in patients until further notice and only NECESSARY family members/caregivers may accompany patients to appointments.
+COMC will provide in-person care Mondays through Fridays, from 8:15am to 5pm, by appointment only.
+As an alternative to in-person care, telehealth services will be available to patients during normal business hours (Mondays through Fridays from 8:15am-5pm).
+As a preventative measure, COMC will only allow NECESSARY family members/caregivers may accompany patients to appointments.

 The following measures may be adjusted to suit patient and or clinic needs:

-Please contact COMC’s Clinical Coordinator or Community Health Manager for further instruction or clarifying questions at 702-657-3873, extension 330 or 335.
+Please contact COMC’s Clinical Coordinator or Community Health Manager for further instruction or clarifying questions at 702-657-3873, extension 330 or 335 respectively.